The Juscelino-Kubitschek bridge spans Lake

 Read the full EY 2024 Supply Chain Survey: Bridging the C-Suite Disconnect

-An EY survey shows diverging views between the C-suite and supply chain executives.
+EY research shows diverging views between the C-suite and supply chain executives.
 Here’s how to stay competitive and not complacent.

 During the pandemic, supply chain issues quickly became a top priority on corporate agendas, and supply chain leadership rose to the occasion and delivered significant value.
 However, a new EY survey of C-suite and supply chain executives suggests that, as the worst of the pandemic subsides, the sense of urgency around this issue may be giving way to complacency.